alex1craig/pgs-compare/README.md

 # PGS-Compare

 PGS-Compare is a Python package for analyzing and comparing Polygenic Scores (PGS) across ancestry groups.
-It uses the PGS Catalog and 1000 Genomes data to help researchers evaluate the stability of PGS scores across different ancestry groups.
+It uses the PGS Catalog and 1000 Genomes data to help researchers evaluate the stability of PGS across different ancestry groups.

 ## Features

 - Download necessary data from the 1000 Genomes project and reference panels
-- Fetch and calculate PGS scores for specific traits using the PGS Catalog
+- Fetch and calculate PGS for specific traits using the PGS Catalog
-- Analyze PGS score distributions across different ancestry groups
+- Analyze PGS distributions across different ancestry groups
-- Compare consistency of PGS scores from different studies
+- Compare consistency of PGS from different studies
 - Visualize results with publication-ready plots
 - Assess stability of PGS predictions across and within ancestry groups